Joejayden-Analyst/Walmart-Sales-Analysis/README.md

 ## Data Modelling

 Having these four tables necessitate data modelling.
 Relationships was established among the four tables.
-The star schema was used and the primary table is the transaction table. duplicate was removed immediately from the orders table and products table to eleminate many to many relationship and its ambiguities.
-Intrestingly though as expected, automatically one to many relationships were established between order table and products tables with the transaction table using their primary keys; Order id, Product Id and subsequently, a one to many relationship was established between the date table and the sales table using the date column.
+The star schema was used and the primary table is the transaction table.
+Duplicate was removed immediately from the orders table and products table to eleminate many to many relationship and its ambiguities.
+Interestingly as expected, automatically one to many relationships were established between order table and products tables with the transaction table using their primary keys; Order id, Product Id and subsequently, a one to many relationship was established between the date table and the sales table using the date column.

 ![](Modelling.png)

 ## Analysis And Visualization.

-Here  are few discovrery from the analysis;
+Here  are few discoveries from the analysis;

 - The revenue from sales was 1.34 Billion, the profit was 19.27 Milllion, the total quantity sold was was over 155,000 the profit maerginal was 1.44%.